TIBCOSoftware/js-visualize/Readme.md

 Welcome to the **visualize.js** samples developer documentation.

+>This document describes how to update **visualize.js** live samples documentation.
->If you want to see visualize.js live samples visit [online documentation][online documentation] page
+>If you want to see visualize.js live samples itself - visit [online documentation][online documentation] page

 ##### Table of Contents
 - [Project structure](#project-structure)